-Each year we take the USM Community out into the Greater Portland Community to involve ourselves in much needed service!
+Each year we take the USM Community out into the Greater Portland Community to involve ourselves in much-needed service!
 For students and faculty alike, it is a great chance to volunteer without a long-term commitment, to experience how great it feels to be of service to a selfless cause.
-At our last Husky Day of Service 292 students, staff, and faculty volunteered for a total of 876 hours at 21 local organizations!

 We do community outreach projects that empower people in need by applying business and economic concepts and an entrepreneurial approach to improve their standard of living and quality of life.